Kabenge42/Finance_ML_Analytics_Platform/docs/code_guidelines.md

     ETLMetrics,
 )

-# Complete ETL with financial metrics (RECOMMENDED)
+# Complete ETL with financial metrics (for analysis workflows)
 all_stocks_preprocessed, metrics = etl_with_financial_metrics(
     source='csv',  # or 'db', 'all_stocks'
     data_dir=Path("data"),